Delve into the 25 most mind-bending, beguiling, or downright beautiful ’70s songs to kick back and light up too. Purple haze, Jesus saves.

 24. Genesis – Firth Of Fifth

-One of the crowning glories of their live sets.
-Banks’ classically inclined piano enters the fray drawing you into their complex time signatures and melancholy duelling between Gabriel’s flute and Hackett’s guitar ‘violining’.
+One of the crowning glories of Genesis’ wildly inventive live sets.
+Tony Banks’ classically-inclined piano enters the fray, drawing you into their complex time signatures and melancholy duelling between Peter Gabriel’s flute and Steve Hackett’s guitar ‘violining’.

 Genesis are one of the most ingenious bands of all time and unquestionably one of the best to get high to.